BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Cold Dead Hands/README.md

 * Some chests have not had their weapons/shields removed.
 This list is probably not exhaustive, and I haven't really tested many of these to find out.
 Regardless, the drops from these chests should be unaltered:
-  * Zarpedon's chest in Pity's fall
+  * Zarpedon's chest in Pity's Fall
   * Moxxi's chest in Concordia
   * The couple mission-specific chests in Research + Development
   * The three custom gear chests in Claptastic Voyage (which give the Heartfull